The Roots of Purple Orange

 How did we come up with the Purple Orange?
 We needed a brand mark so that people could recognise us and our work.
 The initials of our name, the Julia Farr Association, spell JFA, which kind of sounds like Jaffa, which made us think of an orange.
 So maybe we could use an orange.
 After all, fruit has been used in branding before.

-An orange is known for its color.
+An orange is known for its colour.
 What you see is what you get.
 But what if the orange wasn't orange?
 We thought it would make people pause and take a deeper look.
 It's the same with people living with disability.
 You need to look beyond what you think you see.
-The color purple is linked to things like thinking and dignity.
+The colour purple is linked to things like thinking and dignity.
 And we liked the sound of that.
 So the Purple Orange was born.
 And later, we changed our name to match.
 We are JFA Purple Orange.